NJacksonDev/cinalist-api/README.md

 ## API
-A minimal, secure RESTFUL api created with Node.js and Express.
+A RESTFUL api created with Node.js and Express.

 ## Installation